ykolomytseva/ykolomytseva/README.md

 # 👋 Hey there!
 I'm Yana and welcome to my GitHub Profile!

-I'm passionate and enthusiastic developer who recently completed an intensive coding bootcamp at Neufische.
-Eager to dive into the world of software development, I'm on the lookout for exciting opportunities to contribute my skills and creativity.
+I'm a full-stack developer currently working at ByteOps GmbH, a cybersecurity company.
+My goal is to leverage my skills to build secure, efficient, and innovative solutions.

 ## 🚀 About Me

-- 🎓 Graduate of Neufische Coding Bootcamp
+- 💼 Full-stack Developer at ByteOps GmbH (specializing in cybersecurity)
-- 💻 Juniot Full-stack Developer (Frontend & Backend)
+- 🌐 Experienced in Elasticsearch, DORA, and other modern development tools
-- 🌐 Web development enthusiast with a keen eye for user experience
+- 💻 Full-stack Developer (Frontend & Backend)

 ## 🌟 Skills